mike-kaufman/async-context-definition/Async-Context-Definitions.md

    - **TODO** other info?

 ## Enriched Terminology
-The definitions in the "Terminology" section provide basic asynchronous lifecycle events but do not capture many important features including, canceled or failed rejections and, in cases of asynchronous events that depend on environmental interaction, what external events may be relevant.
+The definitions in the _Terminology_ section provide basic asynchronous lifecycle events but do not capture many important features including, canceled events or failed rejections and, in cases of asynchronous events that depend on environmental interaction, what external events may be relevant.

-To address these
+To address these ...
 ```
 cancel(ctxf) {
     emit("cancel", ctxf.ctx, generateNextTime());